 Student clinician placements in both on- and off-campus clinical experiences are determined by SLHS faculty advisement and approval.
 Supervised clinical practicum is arranged to include experiences with client populations across the life span and from culturally/linguistically diverse backgrounds.
-Practica must be completed that include diagnostic and therapeutic experiences with both children and adults with various types and severities of communication and/or related disorders, differences, and disabilities.
+Practica must be completed that include diagnostic and therapeutic experiences with both children and adults with various types and severities of communication and/or related disabilities and differences.